brandon-lind/brandonlind/README.md

-# brandonlind
+# Brandon Lind
-The home for the brandonlind.com website.
+The source of the personal brand for Brandon Lind.